aldur/aldur.github.io/_posts/2026-02-01-fiber-drops.md

 </X_TELEFONICA_COM_Watchdog>
 ```

-The watchdog itself should be `tefdog`.
-My guess was that, when running in
+The watchdog itself appears to be `tefdog`.
+When running in bridge mode some of
-bridge mode, some health checks would fail and restart the connection. `pppd`,
+its health checks likely fail and trigger a restart of the connection.
+It also
+seems to leak memory, which explains why the web interface would become
+unreachable after a while.
+In particular, the list of monitored processes
-in particular, doesn't even run in bridge mode but remains one of the monitored
+always includes `pppd`, even though it doesn't run in bridge mode.
-processes.

-To test the hypothesis of a badly configured watchdog I first tried to `kill`
+To test the hypothesis of a badly configured watchdog, I first tried to `kill`
 it and wait.
 That did not work, because PID `1` would restart it after a few
 minutes.
-Becuse the file-system on the router is read-only, I couldn't edit the
+Because the file-system on the router is read-only, I couldn't edit
-executable directly.
+the executable directly.
 But I could use a bind mount _over_ it:

 ```bash
 echo '#!/bin/sh' > /tmp/tefdog_fake